 ININ 6036.
-AN INTRODUCTION TO TIME SERIES ANALYSIS (Every fourth semester).
+AN INTRODUCTION TO TIME SERIES ANALYSIS.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: ININ 5559.
+Prerequisite: ININ 5559 and authorization of the Director of the Department.

 Univariate and bivariate time series in frequency and time domain, use of autocorrelation and spectral analysis for model identification.
 Uses of model diagnostic and forecasting techniques, dynamic systems modeling and stochastic estimation by means of the Kalman filter.